Fort Worth missing trio: Search and investigation

-While the addressed envelope was written in pencil, the letter itself was written in ink and on a sheet of paper that was wider than the envelope.
+While the addressed envelope was written in pencil, the letter was written in ink on paper wider than the envelope.
 It was addressed to "Thomas A. Trlica" instead of the less-formal "Tommy" as Rachel normally called him.
-"Rachel" was written in the upper left-hand corner of the envelope.
-It appeared to be initially misspelled, as the "l" in her name was written as a lowercase “e”, but then it had been gone over again to form the correct "l".
-The postmark did not contain a city, only a blurred zip code that appeared to be "76083"; the number "3" appeared to either be backward, as though it was applied by a hand-loaded stamp, or a partial "8".
+"Rachel," written in the upper left-hand corner of the envelope, appeared to be initially misspelled: the "l" was written as a lowercase “e”, but then had been gone over to form the correct "l".
+The postmark did not contain a city, only a blurred zip code that appeared to be "76083"; the number "3" appeared to either be backward, as though applied by a hand-loaded stamp, or a partial "8".
 It is assumed that the zip code was meant to be either 76038, which comes from Eliasville, Texas, or 76088, which comes from Weatherford, Texas.
 In subsequent decades, handwriting experts across the nation, including from the Federal Bureau of Investigation (FBI), have yielded inconclusive results as to the legitimacy of the letter.

-Despite receiving the letter, the girls' families did not believe that it was written by Rachel, nor that the girls had run away.
+The girls' families did not believe the letter was written by Rachel or that the girls ran away.
 Julie Ann Moseley's mother Rayanne stated, "I know my daughter and I know those other girls and they are not runaways."
-Judy Wilson, Renee's mother, stated: "I could have told you that night that they didn't run away.
+Renee's mother Judy Wilson stated: "I could have told you that night that they didn't run away.
 [Renee] wanted to go to that party.
 And no nine-year-old is going to run off two days before Christmas.
 Everybody knows that!"
-Frances Langston, Rachel's mother, believed the girls had been abducted, saying, "A lot of people may think they left with someone they knew, but I'll always think–until the day I die–that the girls were taken."
+Frances Langston, Rachel's mother, believed the girls were abducted, saying, "A lot of people may think they left with someone they knew, but I'll always think–until the day I die–that the girls were taken."

-Not willing to give in, the families continued their search by distributing missing person fliers throughout the state and contacting newspapers across the country.
+Not willing to give in, the families continued their search by distributing missing person fliers through the state and contacting newspapers across the country.
 Eventually, tips began to come in and witnesses began to come forward.
-In early 1975, one young man claiming to be an acquaintance of Rachel's stepped forward and claimed that he saw the three girls in the record department of a store inside the mall just before they disappeared.
+In early 1975, a young man claiming to be Rachel's acquaintance stated that he saw the three girls in the record department of a store in the mall just before they disappeared.
 Apparently, he and Rachel saw each other and spoke briefly.
 The man claimed that another person appeared to be with the girls.
 During this same time, some women's clothes were found in Justin, Texas, but it was determined that they did not belong to the girls.